J1mbo/cannonball-se/README.md

 ## Quick Start Guide (Linux)

-Use the included script 'install.sh' to install prerequisites, build the project, and set device permissions automatically.
-On a Pi4 or Intel machine, this will only take a few minutes.
+Getting going on RaspberryPi systems or Ubuntu is super-easy - just run the included script `install.sh`.
+It will install prerequisites, build the project, and set device permissions automatically.
+On a Pi4 or Intel machine, this will only take a few minutes (the process takes 40+ minutes on a Pi Zero or Pi 1, but requires no human input).

 ```bash
 # 1) Fetch sources